raspberrypilearning/pixel-art/en/step_7.md

 ## Add a colour palette

-Did you find it annoying that you couldn't change a pixel colour back to white if you made a mistake?
+Did you find it annoying that you couldn't change a pixel's colour back to white if you made a mistake?
 Let's fix that by creating a colour palette so that you can click on a colour to change the pen.

 + Add this code at the bottom of your `style.css` file to create a pen style:

 ![screenshot](images/pixel-art-pen.png)

 + Now create a palette with black and white pen colours using the pen style you just created.
-Add the following code to your `index.html` after the `<body>`:
+Add the following code to your `index.html` below the `<body>`tag:

 ![screenshot](images/pixel-art-palette.png)

-`style=` allows you to add CSS inside your HTML which is convenient here.
+`style=` allows you to add CSS code inside your HTML file, which is convenient here.

 We need to add code so that when one of the colours in the palette is clicked on, the colour of the pen changes.